 07 of 17

 Every day's a pool day at Great Wolf Lodge—even during the Christmas season—as North America’s largest family of indoor waterparks celebrates the holidays with its annual Snowland event, complete with life-size gingerbread houses, letters to Santa, caroling, and other festivities.
 Of course, families also get unlimited access to an enormous indoor waterpark with water slides, raft rides, interactive splash pads, surfing simulators, a lazy river, a wave pool, and more.

 08 of 17

 Christmas in Colonial Williamsburg

 A visit to Colonial Williamsburg during the holidays offers a wonderful chance to step back in time to see how Christmas was celebrated two centuries ago.
-The Revolutionary City's historic buildings are decorated with wreaths, garlands, and candle-lit windows that add a warm glow to evening walks.
+The living history park's historic buildings are decorated with wreaths, garlands, and candle-lit windows that add a warm glow to evening walks.
 The season's calendar is filled with hundreds of special events, activities, and dining experiences.Continue to 9 of 17 below.

 09 of 17

 Providing hospitality since 1816, Congress Hall is America’s oldest seaside resort and is located in the heart of the historic Victorian district of Cape May.
 During Winter Wonderland, Congress Hall’s grand lawn is transformed into a winter snowscape, over 20 vendors come together to make a holiday shopping village, and Santa meets with kids in his workshop.
 Meanwhile, the Congress Hall Express train travels around Cape May’s North Pole.